 The average price of an existing residential unit sold over a given time period.

-The average price of a unit sold in the GTA increased at a slower pace (9.9 per cent) than that recorded in Peel.
+The average price of a unit sold in the Greater Toronto Area (GTA) increased at a slower pace of 12.0 per cent than the 16.3 per cent increase recorded in Peel.

 A significant increase in average price was observed in Halton Region, resulting in the Region advancing above the City of Toronto and York Region to become the highest priced location in the GTA in January – September 2020.
 Peel maintained its place as one of the most price competitive locations in the GTA.